vidify/vidify/README.md

 You can use pip to install it easily:

-`pip3 install spotify-videoclips`
+`pip3 install spotify-videos`

-Or download the latest [release](https://github.com/marioortizmanero/spotify-videoclips/releases).
+Or download the latest [release](https://github.com/marioortizmanero/spotify-music-videos/releases).
 Uncompress the .tar.gz file and run inside the folder:

 `python ./setup.py install`